-Your parent can help you apply the ointment or take the medicine your doctor prescribed.
+Your mom or dad can help you apply the ointment or take the medicine your doctor prescribed.
 Your parent also can help you gently wash the infected areas with mild soap and water, using a piece of clean gauze.

 If a sore is very crusted, you can soak it in warm, soapy water to loosen the crust.
 You don't have to get it all off, but it's good to keep it clean.
 Your parent also might help you cover the sores with gauze and tape or a loose plastic bandage.

 Impetigo is contagious, which means that you could spread it to other people.
-That's why someone with impetigo should keep the sores covered when they go to school or other public places.
-After the medicine has been taken for at least 24 hours, the impetigo is no longer contagious.
+That's why people with impetigo should keep the sores covered when they go to school or other public places.
+After you take the medicine for least 24 hours, the impetigo isn't contagious anymore.
 After 3 days, the sores should begin to heal.

-Your parent should call the doctor if you develop a fever or if you don't get better after taking the medicine for a couple days.
-Your parents should call the doctor right away if skin around the impetigo sore becomes red, warm, swollen, or painful if you touch it.
+Your mom or dad should call the doctor if you develop a fever or if you don't get better after taking the medicine for a few days.
+Your parent should call the doctor right away if skin around the impetigo sore becomes red, warm, swollen, or painful if you touch it.

 How to Prevent Impetigo